nikivazou/fopss2023/STLC/README.md

 2. Examples
 3. Soundness Theorem
 ---------------------
-4. Keynote on incomplete state of refinement types
+4. Slides on incomplete state of refinement types